 Default policy: It is very difficult to explicitly cover every possible rule on the firewall.
 For this reason, the firewall must always have a default policy.
 Default policy only consists of action (accept, reject or drop).

 Suppose no rule is defined about SSH connection to the server on the firewall.
 So, it will follow the default policy.
 If default policy on the firewall is set to accept, then any computer outside of your office can establish an SSH connection to the server.
 Therefore, setting default policy as drop (or reject) is always a good practice.

 Firewalls can be categorized based on its generation.

-Packet firewalls treats each packet in Isolation.
+Packet firewalls treat each packet in isolation.
 They have no ability to tell whether a packet is part of an existing stream of traffic.
 Only It can allow or deny the packets based on unique packet headers.

 Packet filtering firewall maintains a filtering table which decides whether the packet will be forwarded or discarded.
 From the given filtering table, the packets will be Filtered according to following rules:

 - Incoming packets from network 192.168.21.0 are blocked.

 - Incoming packets destined for internal TELNET server (port 23) are blocked.

 - Incoming packets destined for host 192.168.21.3 are blocked.